petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

 working reproducibly will keep you more organized and focused, and will allow you to produce higher quality work more quickly.
-I would also be willing to bet that if reviewers can reproduce your work, your paper will get through the review process more quickly.
+I would also be willing to bet that if reviewers can reproduce your work, your paper will get through the review process faster, shortening the "time-to-impact."

 {% include figure.html
 src="/images/repro-office/elsevier-research-data-guidelines.png"
-caption="Elsevier's research data availability standards with commentary."
+caption="Elsevier's research data availability standards (with my own commentary added.)"
 %}

-In any case, here I'm going to show that you don't need to become a software engineer to start working reproducibly.
+Personally, I avoid Microsoft Office as much as possible after having written my master's thesis in Word, manually numbering figures, references, and equations because I couldn't figure out how to automate it
+(probably a skill issue, but very painful nonetheless.)
+There was also one instance where I was collaborating with a group on a proposal by emailing a Word document back and forth, which resulted in some work being lost in an attempt to manually merge changes made concurrently.

+By the time I wrote my PhD thesis I had fully bought into doing everything on the command line with LaTeX, Git, Python, etc., and enjoyed it much more.
+In fact, I only purchased and installed Office to write this article.
+However, I want to show that it's possible to get started working reproducibly without becoming a de facto software engineer, that it's okay to use whatever tools you prefer so long as you

 Inspired by the article
 [Ten Simple Rules for Computational Research](https://doi.org/10.1371/journal.pcbi.1003285), we're going focus on just two rules: